RobertHynes/binsim/README_MacOS.md

 "MacOS Native Aqua".
 Then just type "make" and it should build.
 Run it with "./binsim sample.par" and it should work fine.

 Depending on your OS version GLUT apparently could be in either /opt/X11/include/GL or /opt/X11/include/GLUT.
+This is included in binsim.cxx and if you are having problems change the include statement there.
+I'll try to come up with a better solution.

 ## Alternative Build Instructions (OLD)